mathiasweidinger/website_source/content/research.md

 ### Work in Progress

-- The Hidden Costs of Deforestation: Evidence from Uganda (with Stephan Dietrich, Stafford Nichols, and Firminus Mugumya)
+- Spatially explicit exposure metrics significantly alter estimates of socioeconomic responses to deforestation (with Stephan Dietrich and Stafford Nichols)

 ### Unpublished Work